Catholic Church in Brazil

 The Brazilian Catholic Church, or Catholic Church in Brazil, is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome, and the influential National Conference of Bishops of Brazil (Conferência Nacional dos Bispos do Brasil - CNBB), composed of over 400 primary and auxiliary bishops and archbishops.
-There are over 250 dioceses (both of the Latin and Eastern rites) and other territorial jurisdictions in Brazil.
-The primate of Brazil is Dom Sérgio da Rocha.
+There are 44 ecclesiastical provinces, which have 275 dioceses, eparchies, ordinariates, and territorial prelatures in Brazil.
+The Primate of Brazil is Dom Sérgio da Rocha.

-The Catholic Church is the largest denomination in the country, where 123 million people, or 64.6% of the Brazilian population, are self-declared Catholics.
-These figures make Brazil the single country with the largest Catholic community in the world.
+The Catholic Church is the largest denomination in the country, where 119 million people, or 56.75% of the Brazilian population, were self-declared Catholics in 2022.
+These figures made Brazil the single country with the largest Catholic community in the world.

+According to a 2014 Pew Research Center study, 81% of Brazil's population was raised Catholic, but only 61% identified as Catholic in that year, a difference of 20 percentage points.
+One of the challenges faced by the Catholic Church in Brazil is the loss of adherents to Protestant churches and to irreligion.
+The 2022 Brazilian census found that 56.7% of Brazilians identified as Catholic, a decrease of 8.4 percentage points from 2010, when 65.1% of the population aged 10 and older identified as Catholic.
+During the same period, Protestants increased from 21.6% to 26.9%.
+In 1991, 83.34% of Brazilians identified as Catholics.
+In a Datafolha survey conducted at the end of 2024, approximately 50% of the surveyed population identified as Catholic, while 25% identified as Protestant.